seanaery/ead-test/README.md

 Test Stuff Added from Windows
 ------------------------
-* just added from Windows client to see how this workss
+* just added from Windows client to see how this works